Georgia O'Keeffe

 Legacy

 The Georgia O'Keeffe Museum, Santa Fe, designed by the architect Richard Gluckman opened in 1997 and holds many of the artist's paintings, sculptures, watercolours and etchings.
 In total, the museum has over 3,000 works dating between 1901 and 1984.
-Although O'Keeffe has been an influential figure in American painting history, and one of the more innovative of abstract American sculptors, she remains controversial.
+Although O'Keeffe has been an influential figure in American painting, and one of the more innovative of American sculptors, she remains controversial.
 The influential art critic Clement Greenberg once commented of her painting, that it added up to little more than fine art photography.
 Those who admire her work are often divided between her abstractions and more figurative works, the former presenting the artist as progressive, the latter as more traditional.
 The artist herself was often conflicted, which explains why she often moved between the two.
 Today, O'Keeffe's works hang in the world's best art museums, including: Museum of Fine Arts, Houston; Museum of Modern Art, New York; Museum of Fine Arts, Boston, the Smithsonian American Art Museum, Washington DC, and Yale University Art Gallery.

-• For more biographies, see: Famous Painters.
+• For more biographies of American artists, see: Famous Painters.

-ENCYCLOPEDIA OF ART
+ENCYCLOPEDIA OF VISUAL ARTISTS

 © visual-arts-cork.com.
 All rights reserved.